Alder Hey in the Park

 Help make Alder Hey in the Park a truly world class, patient-friendly hospital

 Alder Hey Children’s Charity provides vital funds to make Alder Hey in the Park a truly world-class, patient-friendly hospital – making a crucial difference to the 270,000 patients and families who visit Alder Hey every year.

 A gift of £3 a month would deliver life-changing and life-saving research into childhood conditions like arthritis, cancer and diabetes.

 The more we know, the more our life-saving work can grow.
 Will you donate towards remarkable research today?

 We listened carefully to children who shared their own vision for the new hospital and thousands of families took part in one of the NHS’s biggest ever public consultations.
 In fact, many suggestions like better access to fresh air and nature were made important parts of the plans and it was a drawing by 15-year-old Eleanor Brogan that impressed architects and inspired their final design.

 A hospital of the future

 Alder Hey in the Park is inviting, warm, happy, calming and educational, essentially a home-from-home for children who need care.
-It will have spacious wards where patients can enjoy privacy and dignity with plenty of space to accommodate parents.
-We’ll have vastly improved clinic areas, education and research facilities, new operating theatres and a new A&E.
+It has spacious wards where patients can enjoy privacy and dignity with plenty of space to accommodate parents.
+We have vastly improved clinic areas, education and research facilities, new operating theatres and a new Emergency Department.